carbon-language/carbon-lang/llvm/docs/CoverageMappingFormat.rst

 ``[pseudo-counter]``

 The header encodes the region's counter and the region's kind.
+A branch region will encode two counters.

 The value of the counter's tag distinguishes between the counters and pseudo-counters --- if the tag is zero, than this header contains a